statamic/docs/content/collections/tips/localizing-entries.md

 ```

-<mark>An entry will only be available in that site if the entry has explicitly been localized.</mark> For example, in the blog above, `my-first-day` would appear in both English and French sites, where `bastille-day` would only appear in the French site.
+**An entry will only be available in that site if the entry has explicitly been localized.** For example, in the blog above, `my-first-day` would appear in both English and French sites, where `bastille-day` would only appear in the French site.

 :::tip
-If you'd like the entry to be localized into all the sites automatically, you may enable [entry propagation](#propagation).
-(This is similar to how it worked in Statamic v2)
+If you'd like the entry to be localized into all the sites automatically, you may enable [entry propagation](#propagation) (similar to how it worked in Statamic v2).
 :::

 ## Localizable fields